grayresearch/tt02-s4ga/README.md

 While the LUT configuration data is streamed in from external SRAM, the current LUT output values are kept on-die.

-As a circuit optimization, the LUT outputs circular shift register 'luts' shifts every cycle, but LUT evaluation occurs every LL = K * ($clog2(N)+3)/4 + 2^K/4 cycles.
+As a circuit area optimization, the LUT outputs circular shift register 'luts' shifts every cycle, but LUT evaluation occurs every LL = K * ($clog2(N)+3)/4 + 2^K/4 cycles.
+So within the shift register, subsequent LUT output values are not continuous but permuted, each staggered by LL positions, interleaved and wrapping around.

 To register the last N outputs without overwriting earlier ones, this requires GCD(N,LL)=1.
 Best to make N prime.
-LUT output values are not sequential.

 A given LUT output's index increments / wraps around to 0, each cycle.
-LUT output references' LUT input indices in the configuration bitstream must compensate for these shenanigans.
+Therefore LUT outputs' LUT input indices in the configuration bitstream must compensate for these shenanigans.

 The project is currently configured to repeatedly evaluate N=89 K=5-LUTs with LL=14 cycles.
 Each LUT configuration has this format: